Titel: Lektor och fil.dr i statsvetenskap

 Publikationer i urval

 Waltman, Max (2014) "The Politics of Legal Challenges to Pornography: Canada, Sweden, and the United States."
+Diss.
 Stockholm Studies in Politics 160, Stockholm University.
-Publikation i fulltext.
+Publikationen i fulltext

 Waltman, Max (2011) "Prohibiting Sex Purchasing and Ending Trafficking: The Swedish Prostitution Law" Michigan Journal of International Law /vol. 133, nr.
 1, ss.
 133-157.
-Publikation i fulltext
+Publikationen i fulltext

 Hägg, Carina (S), Max Waltman, Olga Persson (SKR) m. fl.
 (2011) ”Stärk prostituerade personers möjlighet att kräva skadestånd.”
 Göteborgs-Posten, Debatt.
 10 maj 2011.
 Publikationen i fulltext